 EPG funding aims to accelerate the creation of social, cultural and economic impact through research-informed knowledge exchange

-The dates for upcoming funding calls are available on the Enterprise calendar.
+The dates for upcoming funding calls are available on the calendar.
 If all funding is allocated, deadlines may be withdrawn.

 What does EPG funding support?

 EPG funding supports a wide range of activity, including: